hashicorp/vagrant/website/source/docs/triggers/configuration.html.md

 ### Commands

-Command typed triggers can be defined for any valid Vagrant subcommand.
-They will always run before or after the subcommand.
+Command typed triggers can be defined for any valid Vagrant command.
+They will always run before or after the command.

 The difference between this and the default behavior is that these triggers are not attached to any specific guest, and will always run before or after the given